Andyinater/AutoGen_IterativeCoding/README.md

 ### Iteration _n_
 After the first iteration, the main iterative loop begins.

-The Coder is presented with the plan, the latest script (`script_v(n-1).py`), and the latest comments (`comments_v(n-1).py`).
+The Coder is presented with the plan, the latest script `script_v1.py`, and the latest comments `comments_v1.py`.
 It produces another iteration of the code, attempting to resolve the Reviewer comments while also adhering to the plan.
-The new script file's version number will increment by one, from `script_v(n-1).py` to `script_vn.py`.
+The new script file will have its version number incremented by 1, resulting in `script_v2.py`.

-The Reviewer is then presented with the plan and the latest script (`script_vn.py`).
+The Reviewer is then presented with the plan and the latest script `script_v2.py`.
 It is asked to evaluate the code and produce a list of criticisms/comments the Coder can use to guide the next iteration.
-The new comment file's version number will increment by one, from `comments_v(n-1).py` to `comments_vn.py`.
+The new comment file will have its version number incremented by 1, resulting in `comments_v2.py`.

 The Manager can also test the code if desired and provide feedback to the Reviewer or Coder.

+The loop continues until some iteration _n_, when the user is happy with performance of the latest script.

 # Getting Started